Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer

 July 4-5, Fabienne Pavia

-Do you about publishing a photobook?
+Do you dream about publishing a photobook?
 This workshop will show you the ropes.
 Participants will learn about developing the photographic narrative and the tensions, relationships, and interactions that must exist between images.
 The course will also delve into the practicalities and workflow of book design.

 Exploring Arles

 After you’ve enjoyed the festival and are feeling inspired, take yourself for a spin around town with your camera.
 Arles, a former Roman provincial capital, is rife with historical sites.
-Neither is it too far from the Camargue, where wildlife photographers will enjoy the pink flamingos, black bulls, and white horses.
+Neither is it too far from the Camargue, where wildlife photographers will enjoy the iconic pink flamingos, black bulls, and white horses.
 Whatever inspires you, be sure to save your best shots—who knows, you may need one to enter in our Photos of the Day challenge.

 The post Festival preview: 10 shows & workshops to check out at Les Rencontres d’Arles this summer appeared first on Popular Photography.